regis667/AWS/README.md

-# AWS Lambda Python boto3
+# AWS Lambda Python boto3 moving files between S3 (archive)

 This script will copy all files that are older than one month from my_bucket_name to my_arch_bucket_name (this variables are editable).